 Christmas is a time to slow down and reflect on our faith and our family, rather than misplaced importance where it needn’t be.

-I thought a lot about his reaction that evening after he fell asleep.
+I thought a lot about his reaction to those Christmas snow globes that evening after my son fell asleep.

 At first, I thought maybe I would purchase him a little snow globe that I had seen at the store earlier.

 Then, I realized what better way to help him feel what’s it like to be inside a snow globe then to have him put himself in DIY snow globe jars (metaphorically, of course)!

 (And, it seemed like one of those easy Christmas craft ideas to make snow globes with pictures inside!)

 The next morning, off to the craft store we flew like a flash to get the stuff to make a snow globe with a picture inside (and learn how to make a snow globe DIY craft!
 Plus, I thought it would be fun for the kids to learn what’s inside snow globes).